cj2001/cj2001/README.md

 - [Full listing of all videos](https://dev.neo4j.com/bites)
 - [Repository of all code](https://dev.neo4j.com/bites_repo)

-## Talks, Workshops, and Presentations
+## Recordings of Talks, Workshops, and Presentations

 - [Arrays, Linked Lists, and Graphs: Why Connecting Your Data Makes Sense](https://youtu.be/gWGyvfU80kc), March, 2022, presentation to Data Umbrella
 - [Machine Learning Enabled by Network Graphs: The Power of Connecting Your Data](https://dev.neo4j.com/kubeflow_ml_on_graphs), January, 2022, Kubeflow and MLOps meetup